SYRCL has partnered with various land managers to develop educational trails in the Yuba River watershed. Examples are shown below.

 Yuba Goldfields Overlook Trail

-SYRCL is currently partnering with the U.S. Bureau of Land Management to develop an educational trail through the Yuba Goldfields in Yuba County.
-The trail will provide access to SYRCL’s Hammon Bar riparian restoration project from Hammonton Road.
-Signs are currently being developed in partnership with Ormsby and Thickstun Interpretive Design.
+SYRCL is partnered with the Us.S.
+Bureau of Land Management to develop an educational trail through the Yuba Goldfields in Yuba County.
+The trail provide access to SYRCL’s Hammon Bar riparian restoration project from Hammonton Road.